 We are days away from Thanksgiving and the holidays are truly knocking on the door!
-The majority of questions and requests we have received through the years, center mostly around recipes and advice for holiday entertaining.
+The majority of questions and requests we have received through the years, mostly center around recipes and advice for holiday entertaining.
 Thanksgiving in our family is the ultimate food day and without question it is our favorite meal.
 It’s been this way as long as I can remember.
 And there was always fresh cranberry relish.

 The flavors will continue to mellow and develop so make the relish ahead of time to take some pressure off the big day.
 You can even ladle the relish into jars and run through a water bath then share with a special friend or two.
 You’ll find the short amount of time needed to make this relish is well worth any effort!